 is considered to be oversold if the RSI reading falls below 30.

-In trading on Wednesday, shares of Stonegate Mortgage Corporation
+In trading on Tuesday, shares of Maxwell Technologies, Inc.

-(Symbol: SGM) entered into oversold territory, hitting an RSI
+(Symbol: MXWL) entered into oversold territory, hitting an RSI

 By comparison, the current RSI reading of the S&P 500 ETF (